paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-033-facilities-and-services.md

 **(b) Domestic segments of taxable transportation**

-(1) **In general** — There is hereby imposed on the amount paid for each domestic segment of taxable transportation by air a tax in the amount determined in accordance with the following table for the period in which the segment begins: In the case of segments beginning:The tax is: After September 30, 1997, and before October 1, 1998$1.00 After September 30, 1998, and before October 1, 1999$2.00 After September 30, 1999, and before January 1, 2000$2.25 During 2000$2.50 During 2001$2.75 During 2002 or thereafter$3.00.
+(1) **In general** — There is hereby imposed on the amount paid for each domestic segment of taxable transportation by air a tax in the amount of $3.00.

 (2) **Domestic segment** — For purposes of this section, the term “domestic segment” means any segment consisting of 1 takeoff and 1 landing and which is taxable transportation described in section 4262(a)(1).